M0diis/M0diis/README.md

 - 🌱 Currently in my second year of studying **Computer Science**.
 - ⭐ I code and have experience in various languages such as JavaScript, Java, C#, PHP.

-» You can reach and contact me on my private discord or public development discord server:
+» You can reach and contact me directly through my discord account or public development discord server:
 **M0dii#2719** or **https://discord.com/invite/ZSzJTSWxmv**

 » You can find my minecraft plugins on my SpigotMC page: